VisruthSK/BigNum/README.md

 but you clearly have to go out of your way to.
 Normal usage of `eg` objects, with the exposed API, would ensure that you don't accidentally change constants.

 You can also do cool stuff with [computed/dynamic properties](https://rconsortium.github.io/S7/articles/classes-objects.html#properties).
+The last implementation of `Shape`s above uses this to compute the area dynamically–thus allowing the area to change as you adjust the measurements of a shape.

 ##### Var Args